Anka14/weather-app-for-current-day_choosing-_the_city/README.md

-# weather-app with using fetch and  java script
+# the current weather for any city in input with using fetch and  java script
-you can choose the city and find out the weather of this city i used API oenWeatherMap
+i used API oenWeatherMap